cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 The SR datacard for the 200 GeV signal is `datacard_part3.txt`.
 Two further datacards are provided: `datacard_part3_ttbar_cr.txt` and `datacard_part3_DY_cr.txt` which represent the CRs for the Drell-Yan and $\text{t}\bar{\text{t}}$ processes as described above.
-The cross section and acceptance uncertainties for these processes have pre-emptively been removed from the SR card.
+The cross section and acceptance uncertainties for these processes have preemptively been removed from the SR card.
 However we cannot get away with neglecting acceptance effects altogether.
 We are still implicitly using the MC simulation to predict to the ratio of events in the CR and SR, and this ratio will in general carry a theoretical acceptance uncertainty.
 If the CRs are well chosen then this uncertainty should be smaller than the direct acceptance uncertainty in the SR however.